George Barna (American football): Professional football

-Later years
+Later life

 After retiring from football, Barna taught social studies for 36 years from 1930 until his retirement in 1965.
 He taught for one-and-a-half years at East Rochester High School and approximately 34 years at Kenmore High School.
 He died in November 1972 at age 64.
 His body was discovered in the woods where he had been hunting deer.
 It was believed that Barna suffered a heart attack.